dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @_

-We want to repeat so enter an "r"
+We want to repeat so enter an `r` and *etm* will describe the required input.

         repetition frequency
         repetition frequency: character from (y)early,